 By Sharon Wallace

 Better known as Design Mum, Sharon has three gorgeous little munchkins and whenever she gets a spare minute likes to write about her parenting journey.
+Here she shares her checklist for a hospital bag, including what to pack for both mum and baby.

 Preparing For That Special Day